MzOutland/3d-makerspace-site/Readme.md

 1. Mentor Ken Quiggins assisted with API implementation.
 2. Google search for images, examples and general questions.
 3. ChatGPT was used for explanations on challenging concepts such as Fetch API, React, Express, etc.
 4. Co-Pilot detected syntax errors inside of VS Code.
+The explanation assisted in my understanding of the errors and how to fix.